omkarstm/VRV-BMS/README.md

 # **Building Management System (BMS)**

 ## **Overview**
-The **Building Management System (BMS)** is a comprehensive web application designed to streamline the management of roles, users, families, and staff in a residential or commercial building.
+The **Building Management System (BMS)** is a comprehensive web application designed to streamline the management of roles, users, families, and staff in residential or commercial buildings.
 The system incorporates **role-based access control (RBAC)** to provide customized access to specific features and pages based on user roles.

 This project ensures secure and efficient administration while catering to the unique requirements of building staff, families, and managers.